CBD Drug Interactions Explained: What Drugs Should Not Be Taken With CBD

 How successful it is in its competition with other medicines depends on a few factors, but mostly the amount of CBD that enters into the bloodstream.
 If it’s not very much, it will have very little to no noticeable effect on the CYP activity and the majority of the medicine will be metabolized.
 On the other hand, if a large dose of CBD is taken, it will bind to a lot more of the site of enzyme activity and leave a lot more of the other medicine to not be metabolized.

 Why CBD’s Competitive Inhibitory Effect On The Cytochrome P450 System Is Important

 When the CYP system is affected in this way by CBD, it both changes and the way in which certain other drugs are metabolized as well as prevent a lot of the drug to be metabolized.
 When this happens, it leads to higher levels of other drug compounds to remain in the body at a single time.

 At the very least these elevated concentrations can cause unwanted side effects like an increased risk of bleeding or a suppressed immune system, but more worryingly, it can quite easily result in an overdose.

 CBD and Drug Interactions: Contraindications

-Any therapeutic compound that is metabolized by the CYP system has the potential of being affected by CBD.
-One indication that your medicine might be metabolized by the CYP system is if your pharmacist told you not to eat grapefruit or watercress or use St. John’s Wort or goldenseal supplements.
-However this is by no means a solid test and you should always check with your pharmacist of doctor first (more on that later).
+For instance, any therapeutic compound that is metabolized by the CYP system has the potential of being affected by CBD.
+One indication that your medicine might be metabolized by the CYP system is if your pharmacist told you not to eat grapefruit, or watercress or use St. John’s Wort or goldenseal supplements.
+However, this is by no means a solid test and you should always check with your pharmacist of doctor first (more on that later).